 If you miss your doses for 3 days or more, call your doctor.
 They’ll advise you on how to restart treatment.

 Saxenda comes as a solution inside injection pens, and it’s injected subcutaneously.
 You’ll inject the drug once per day in your abdomen, upper arm, or thigh.
+Be sure to rotate your injection site each day.
+For example, if you inject a dose into your abdomen, choose a different area of your abdomen the next day, or your upper arm or thigh instead.

 You can inject Saxenda at any time during the day, but you should try to take your doses at around the same time each day.
 This helps maintain a steady level of the drug in your body so it can work effectively.